CmlLib/CmlLib.Core-wiki/en/cmllib.core/more-apis/FileChecker.md

 * LibraryFileExtractor: extract library files (\<game\_directory>/libraries)
 * LogFileExtractor: extract log config file (\<game\_directory>/assets/log\_configs)

-Any `GameFile` generated here is passed to [Downloader.md](Downloader.md "mention"), which would download a file if the file does not exist or its checksum is not equal.
+Any `GameFile` generated here is passed to [GameInstaller](Downloader.md), which would download a file if the file does not exist or its checksum is not equal.

 Implement the `IFileExtractor` interface and add it to the launcher if you want the launcher to check and download more files (e.g. mod files).
-See [minecraftlauncherparameters.md](minecraftlauncherparameters.md "mention")
+See [MinecraftLauncherParameters](minecraftlauncherparameters.md)